Understanding Wrongful Termination Lawsuit in Texas

 Federal anti-discrimination laws, such as Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act (ADA), and the Age Discrimination in Employment Act (ADEA), prohibit employers from discriminating against employees based on protected characteristics.
 These laws provide additional legal protections for employees in Texas.

-Read Also: Understanding Wrongful Termination in Texas: Insights from Employment Lawyers
+Read Also: Understanding Wrongful Termination Laws in the United States: A Comprehensive Guide

 Whistleblower protections